Explore the Dazzling Red Cliff Ice Caves This Winter

 Extra Fun Around the Area

-Fuel up together for your adventures at The Fat Radish in Cornucopia that serves up dishes such as Lake Superior fish tacos and gourmet mac 'n cheese, or try the Copper Trout for inventive pizzas crafted from fresh asparagus, dry-cured prosciutto, smoked bacon and more, enabling you to share great food – and fond memories of your trip – with your family or friends.
+Fuel up together for your adventures at The Fat Radish in Cornucopia which serves up dishes such as Lake Superior fish tacos and gourmet mac 'n cheese, or try ManyPenny Bistro for stone oven pizzas, bloody marys and more.

 If your route home takes you through Ashland at the bottom of Chequamegon Bay, pop in at the Northern Great Lakes Visitor Center.
 This informative facility contains kid-friendly exhibits, an art gallery and an interpretive trail through the property's wetlands.
 A five-story observation tower allows you to experience more of the area's beauty while capping off a quality getaway with your crew.